 Checking a Variance

 In this case, since this is a large negative variance, we want to make sure that our consumption and sales data is accurate to see if it’s a real variance or a data error.

 By clicking the details button on the far right, we can get more information to make sure we have entered all of our invoices, that the counts are accurate, and make sure that the POS Items have been mapped correctly.

 You can learn more about investigating variances here:

 Variance is complicated because there are many variables involved.
 If just one variable in the equation is off, it can misrepresent your numbers.

 A variance most often occurs if you are pouring more than you are selling, but other reasons why you could see a positive or negative variance include:

-- Issue with a delivery (not entered, wrong date, missing items)
+- Issue with an invoice (not entered, wrong date, missing items, added more than once)

 - Miscounted items in either opening or closing inventory